 Measurement in dB

 Signal to noise ratio or sensitivity is often defined in decibels (dB).
 In general the dB unit of a physical quantity corresponds to 10*log(Pa/Pb).
 When dealing with optical light measurements the power in question should be carefully considered.
 The light power (P) is proportional to the current output of a photodetector (I), however the electrical power is proportional to I2 hence the SNR and sensitivity measurements in OCT when considering optical power are given by 20*log(Pa/Pb).
-In general, while stating values in dB clear distinction should be made if the quantity in consideration is optical or electrical power.
+In general, while stating values in dB, clear distinction should be made if the quantity in consideration is optical or electrical power.

 The speed of an OCT system depends on several factors.
 The first being the amount of light received on the detector.
 Speed is directly related to the time the system needs to accumulate enough photons for a good signal to noise ratio. .
 The other limitations on speed are the system parameters themselves.
 For a spectrometer based spectral-domain OCT system the speed of the camera sensor and electronics are usually the limiting factor.
 For swept-source Fourier-domain OCT the speed of the swept source laser is often the limiting speed.
 While SS-OCT is often chosen for its speed, advances in camera speed in recent years have begun to close that gap.